 What if I find the word “Glimpse” offensive?

 That seems unlikely given we checked its meaning in every known language, but if you have a legitimate concern then let us know.

 If you are offended by the fact we renamed the project, we suggest you continue using the GNU Image Manipulation Program instead of annoying our contributors and making more work for our moderators.

 Do you intend to replace the GNU Image Manipulation Program?

 No, this project does not intend to supplant the GNU Image Manipulation Program.
 You may have noticed we already link to their donations page throughout our documentation and we periodically donate a portion of our own funds to the upstream project.

 The Glimpse project is also run entirely by passionate enthusiasts.
 Development on the GNU Image Manipulation Program will continue as normal with same core group of developers and be entirely unhindered by this project.

 We anticipate in the coming months and years that Glimpse will be a place where people can experiment with fixes that upstream may not have had the resources to work on and new ideas that upstream may have felt unable or unwilling to try for legacy reasons.

-If we come up with some popular improvements that really enhance the user experience then we would assist with contributing them back upstream so the wider community can benefit.
+If we come up with some popular improvements that really enhance the user experience or fix bugs that impact both projects, then we would assist with contributing them back upstream so the wider community can benefit.